-Memorization is the Foundation
+Memorization is the Foundation Link to heading

 While it may seem silly to memorize how many 9’s of availability a given AWS managed service offers, knowing this information will provide a foundation for forming more insightful conclusions.
 Naturally, the safest place to find information on AWS services is their own documentation (which is updated frequently).
 Nearly every offering has a usage guide and an FAQ page, which I found to be one of the best places for information due to the question format.

 I have compiled a repository of questions here (all of these were created prior to taking the exam), but I would highly advise creating your own information bank.
 I found that creating my own questions about various AWS services forced me to think critically about aspects I was not familiar with.